 The easiest way to let us know that you are interested in the LEAD program

-and would like to receive our e-mails is to go to the LEAD program page on Campus Connection and join.
+and would like to receive our e-mails is to go to the LEAD program page on Campus Connection and click "Join Organization".

-- How do I find out what credits I have completed in the LEAD program?
+- How do I find out my progress in the LEAD program?

 - How do I fill LEAD credits?

-There are several different kinds of LEAD credits: Leadership Outcomes (LO's), In-Depth LO credits, Competency credits (Foundations of Leadership, Personal Development, Organizational Development), Participation credits, Experiential Leadership credits, and the Capstone Experience credit.
+There are several different kinds of LEAD credits: Leadership Outcomes (LO's), Competency credits (Foundations of Leadership, Personal Development, Organizational Development), Participation credits, Experiential Leadership credits, and the Capstone Experience credit.
 Each of these credits can be filled differently.